lgbSalzburg/PHPCaptcha/README.md

 A captcha is a completely automated public Turing test to tell computers and humans apart.

-## Install

-## Generate Images
-To generate the images, just run create.py or loop.py with the number of images you want to generate.

-(If you have not added the python lib [**_Pillow_**](https://pillow.readthedocs.io/en/stable/) just run [install.py](py/create.py) or get it from the [official page](https://pillow.readthedocs.io/en/stable/installation.html).)

-These images will be saved in the *img/* folder in the same directory as the create.py file.
-The file name of the images is the text displayed on them hashed with *sha256*

 ## Place on website
 To place the captcha on your website you need to do the following steps:
 1. Import [*PHPCaptcha.php*](src/PHPCaptcha.php) into the namespace (this has to be **before** initiating the object)